siku2/warema-ewfs-mqtt/README.md

 ## Quickstart

-First you need to set up the controller.
-To do this follow the instructions on the [Wiring Wiki page](https://github.com/siku2/warema-ewfs-mqtt/wiki/Wiring) to hook up your transmitter.
+You can find out how to prepare your transmitter on the [Wiring Wiki page](https://github.com/siku2/warema-ewfs-mqtt/wiki/Wiring).

-Next, follow the instructions on the [Configuration Wiki page](https://github.com/siku2/warema-ewfs-mqtt/wiki/Configuration) to configure the program.
+The [Configuration Wiki page](https://github.com/siku2/warema-ewfs-mqtt/wiki/Configuration) goes over how to configure the code.

-Build and upload the program to your microcontroller and you're ready to go.

-It's recommended that you open the serial monitor the first time to check whether it's connecting to the network and to the MQTT broker.

-Refer to the [MQTT Wiki page](https://github.com/siku2/warema-ewfs-mqtt/wiki/MQTT) to find out how to control it.
+Documentation for the usage can be found on the [MQTT Wiki page](https://github.com/siku2/warema-ewfs-mqtt/wiki/MQTT).

 ## Documentation